 This program prepares persons for teaching in theological seminaries, for clinical services in pastoral care and counseling settings, and for leadership within the academy, clinic and church.
-Students study the integration of theology and psychology with a focus on developing as pastoral psychotherapists and pastoral theologians.
-The program is interdisciplinary as practical theology to increase the knowledge of the theories and practices of healing and care in church and society.
-There are two tracks in this program.
-One track is for persons who want to teach or research pastoral theology from a pastoral care perspective.
-This track is done in residency at Garrett-Evangelical.
-A second clinical track is for persons beginning clinical training in affiliated pastoral counseling centers.
-This track includes courses at a counseling center and at Garrett-Evangelical.
+Students study the integration of theology and psychology with a focus on developing as pastoral theologians and (optionally) as pastoral psychotherapists.
+As a program in practical theology, it is interdisciplinary and focuses on increasing the knowledge of the theories and practices of healing and care in church and society.
+The concentration is designed for persons who want to teach or conduct research in pastoral theology and is completed in residence at Garrett-Evangelical.
+An optional clinical track prepares persons beginning clinical training in affiliated pastoral counseling centers.
+This track includes courses at a counseling center and at Garrett-Evangelical and involves an additional estimated twelve to eighteen months.